UKeeeM/CS109-Project-/visuals.md

   <img img width="664" alt="perhourreddit" src="../images/perhourreddit.png">
 </div>

+How the time is divided up is that each number represents a 10 minute increment starting from 12:00 am.
-It is seen here that during the hours between 60 and 70 we have the highest percentage of reddit comments posted from the 95th percentile, thus suggesting that there may be a time of the day where more comments are likely to get up votes than other times.
+It is seen here that during the hours between 60 and 70 (10:00 am and 11:40: am)  we have the highest percentage of reddit comments posted from the 95th percentile, thus suggesting that there may be a time of the day where more comments are likely to get up votes than other times.
+A possible explanation is that it is good to post comments relateively early, so that it has ore time throught the day for users to find.
+Also the reason why we did it soley on time is due to there not being a signfiicant relationship between day of the week and upvote score.
 It is also interesting to note that the curve shown above is roughly a very pointy bell curve with the two ends having some of the lowest percentage of 95th percentile comments.

 <div>
   <h3>Percent of 95th Percentile & Above Article Comments vs Time</h3>